reputation-systems/source-application/LIBRARY.md

 **Props:**
 - `profile: ReputationProof | null` - Current user's profile (required to enable adding)
 - `explorerUri: string` - Ergo Explorer API endpoint
+- `hash?: string` - Optional.
+If provided, the file hash input will be hidden and this value will be used.
 - `onSourceAdded?: (txId: string) => void` - Callback when source is added

 **Usage:**